 Recognizing that development, peace, security, and human rights are interlinked and mutually reinforcing, UNDP will support the peacebuilding priorities and inclusive political processes, including by working with the newly created ANP Good Offices group and other mediators’ networks.
 UNDP will promote dynamic participation from the entire society in its governance and thus, ensure that collaborative solutions are developed, and peacebuilding dividends benefit all.
 UNDP will support a strong and independent mediascape to bring public concerns and voices into the open, encouraging ongoing citizens’ checks and assessments of public policies, promoting media independence, fighting information pollution, and limiting hate speech.

-Strengthening the rule of law by supporting participative and comprehensive judicial and security sector reforms, facilitating community members' engagement, capacity-building, and transfer of technical expertise to security and police services.
+Strengthening the rule of law by supporting participative and comprehensive judicial and security sector reforms, facilitating community members' engagement, capacity-building, digitalization, and transfer of technology and technical expertise to judicial, security and police services.
 UNDP will contribute to combating impunity, improving safety and stability, enhancing people's trust in public institutions, and creating an enabling environment for national and foreign investments.
 This will result in multiple dividends for the population, including improved access to justice, expanded socioeconomic opportunities, fulfilment of human rights, reduced corruption, and the prevention of violent extremism through a strengthened social fabric.
 UNDP will also engage in bridging the intersection between traditional and formal institutions to drive trust in both communities and public services.
 This will englobe access to justice and service provision.

 Building on previous success in the realm of governance and the rule of law and established partnership with government counterparts, UNDP will seek to create enclaves of accountability and transparency to support an enabling institutional framework, leading a transformational change in favor of the rule of law and the fight against impunity, corruption, and transnational organized crime, in partnership with international organizations like the Global Initiative against Transnational Organized Crime and other UN Agencies (e.g. UNODC).
 This will also contribute to more robust and well-informed economic governance.
 It will contribute to the judicial reform and strengthen human rights protection systems, through civil society engagement and the strengthening of a National Human Rights Institutions in line with the Paris Principles.
 Particular attention will be paid to combat gender-based violence, including sexual violence and harmful practices and discrimination at large, by ensuring access to justice for women and girls, youth, and vulnerable groups, and providing landowners with justice on land reform.